 Corporate Distributions

 The tax code defines earnings and profits (E&P) as a company's ability to pay out profits without returning paid-in capital.
 Current E&P is approximately equal to the corporate taxable income minus the federal income tax assessed on it, which is then subjected to the statutory adjustments listed in IRC §312.
 These statutory adjustments include deductions that reduce taxable income but do not reduce the corporation's ability to pay dividends or vice versa.
-For example, the dividends-received deduction is deductible for income tax purposes but not for the computation of E&P, since it does not reduce the amount of money available to pay dividends.
+For example, the dividends-received deduction is deductible for income tax purposes but not for the computation of E&P, since it does not reduce the amount available to pay dividends.
 On the other hand, expenses and losses that cannot be deducted from taxable income can be deducted from E&P, such as the nondeductible expenses related to the production of tax-exempt income, since these deductions do reduce the ability to pay dividends even though they are not deductible for income tax purposes.
 In cases without these statutory adjustments, E&P can be approximated as the profits remaining after the payment of tax.

 If a corporation has profits, then they can pay dividends with those profits, and any amount not paid out as dividends is retained by the corporation.
 Any amounts retained by the corporation increases accumulated E&P, which is the earnings and profits retained by the corporation from previous tax years.
 Accumulated E&P is a tax term for what, under financial accounting, is called retained earnings.
 Though similar, they may differ because of the statutory adjustments.